yamcs/yamcs/examples/pus/README.md

 ST[06] - no special support planned in Yamcs but we have to verify that the way binary structures are communicated via PUS works with Yamcs.

 ST[15] - on-board storage and retrieval - to show how LOS recorded packets can be inserted into the Yamcs archive with the correct timestamps.

+ST[19] - similar support with PUS[11] - command attributes (event id) will be added to allow scheduling the command on-board for execution when events happen.

 ST[23] - file management - to augument the existing CFDP support in Yamcs with functionality for showing the list of files on the remote system.